This episode of the podcast features guests:

 St. Lucia.
 At present; she serves as the HR Business Partner for a regional group of companies.
 The Barbadian native holds a Bachelor’s of Science in Human Resources Management from the University of the West Indies, Mona Campus, Jamaica and a Master’s in Business Administration from Edinburgh Napier University, Scotland.

-Carey-Lee Dixon from For Women To Women (Jamaica) a digital resources platform and community for 20-30-something-year-old purpose-driven, career-oriented and entrepreneurial women.
+Carey-Lee Dixon founder of For Women To Women (Jamaica) a digital resources platform and community for 20-30-something-year-old purpose-driven, career-oriented and entrepreneurial women.
 Carey-Lee is a trained geospatial professional and creative designer.
 Her influence is strong in bringing together women of diverse backgrounds to share their stories in a raw and authentic way.

 Mikelah Rose from Style & Vibes (NYC) a Caribbean-American lifestyle platform with a growing loyal audience of other young Caribbean-Americans.
 Style & Vibes keeps up with what’s going on in the Caribbean and its Diaspora through music, fashion, film and highlighting the best of both cultures.
 Through her platform, Mikelah continues to explore a thriving demographic that keeps rich Caribbean culture alive while drawing on multiple influences with clever commentary; with Caribbean roots.